microsoft/vscode-docs/docs/python/python-tutorial.md

 ![Debugging step 1 - stop on entry](images/tutorial/debug-step-01.png)

+TODO: Crop status bar out so Gauntlet toolbar is not visible.

 Notice also that a debug toolbar appears with commands to run, step, restart, and stop the program, and that the status bar changes to an orange color to indicate debug mode.
 The **Debug Console** also appears automatically.

 Click the green arrow to continue running the program (`kb(workbench.action.debug.start)`), and the debugger stops on the breakpoint.
 The now-defined `msg` variable appears in the **Local** pane and you can work with the variable in the debug console:

 ![Debugging step 2 - variable defined](images/tutorial/debug-step-02.png)

+TODO: Crop status bar out so Gauntlet toolbar is not visible.

 Click the green arrow again to run the program to completion.
 "Hello World" appears in the debug console and VS Code exits debugging mode once the program is complete.

 > **Tip**: Although the debug console works well for output, it presently cannot take input from a Python program through the `input` or `raw_input` functions.
 In those cases it's necessary to run the debugger using an external terminal.
-This is easily done by selecting the **External Terminal** debug configuration:
+This is easily done by selecting the **External Terminal** debug configuration:<br>
 > ![Selecting the external terminal debug configuration](images/tutorial/debug-external-terminal.png)

 For full details, see [Debugging](/docs/python/debugging.md).